PureWeen/pureween.github.io/_posts/2017-05-07-Task-To-Observable.md

 ```

-Point being that even if your TPL block starts and ends on the UI Thread the following reactive sequences will not for sure be on or off of the UI Thread.
+Point being that even if your Task block starts and ends on the UI Thread the following reactive sequences will not for sure be on the UI Thread.
 You will need to deliberately specify the scheduler if you care about where you will end up.
 This also applies if you want to ensure that you won't be on the UI Thread.

 ```csharp